- Home

 The sauce is made with red curry paste, lime juice, garlic, and coconut milk, and though it only takes 30 minutes to prepare and cook, it’s full of fragrant flavours.
 Using courgette noodles instead of rice or traditional noodles means this meal is much lighter too.

-Tofu provides plenty of protein and calcium – while the kale, mushrooms, spring onions, and courgettes will give you your veggie fix.
+Tofu provides plenty of protein and calcium – while the kale, mushrooms, spring onions, and courgettes will help you get your veggie fix.
 And because it’s all cooked in one pan, you’ll also save time on washing up.

 14. Healthier creamy butter chicken